hackeriet/blog/_posts/2020-08-16-solution-to-bornhack-2020-caesar_with_a_twist.md

 CLLJE{QtLo_wF_r_YqOI_bXrH_gpJw_WxPh_Sm_QraVmo_Se_IoSvvn_XyR_GeU_Ack_EDRDTIosscf_rj}
 ```

-And a python program that described how it was generated, analysing that program showed that
+And a Python program that described how it was generated, analysing that program showed that
 it was a regular substitution cipher where the substitution key was changed for each character.
 The key was a function of that characters position in the string.